cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 1. It will start at the number as fetched from the blockchain.
 2. Whenever you sign a new transaction you will increment this sequence number and keep track of it in your own variable.

-Because Javascript has low assurances when it comes to threading, you need to make sure that each `sign` command happens after the previous one, or your `sequence` incrementing may get messed up.
+Because JavaScript has low assurances when it comes to threading, you need to make sure that each `sign` command happens after the previous one, or your `sequence` incrementing may get messed up.
 For that, you should not use `Promise.all`, or something like `array.forEach(() => { await })`, which fire all promises roughly at the same time.
 Instead you will use a `while() { await }` pattern.

 There is a **second difficulty** when you want to send that many signed transactions.
 The client's `broadcastTx` function [waits for it](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/stargateclient.ts#L420-L424) to be included in a block, which would defeat the purpose of signing separately.
 Fortunately, if you look into its content, you can see that it calls [`this.forceGetTmClient().broadcastTxSync`](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/stargate/src/stargateclient.ts#L410).
 This Tendermint client function returns only [the hash](https://github.com/cosmos/cosmjs/blob/v0.28.11/packages/tendermint-rpc/src/tendermint34/tendermint34client.ts#L172), that is _before any inclusion in a block_.